DirectoryTree/LdapRecord-Docs/laravel/auth/configuration.md

 ## Introduction

-LDAP authentication configuration options are defined inside of your `config/auth.php` file.
+To configure LDAP authentication, you must define or update a `provider` inside of your `config/auth.php` file.

 Let's walk through configuring both LDAP authentication mechanisms.

 ## Plain Authentication {#plain}

 To create a plain LDAP authentication provider, navigate to the `providers` array, and paste the following `ldap` provider:

 ```php
 // config/auth.php